moiseevigor/moiseevigor.github.io/_posts/2014-11-20-ssd-definitive-guide.markdown

 ## STEP 1:

-Choose disk with the most optimal ratio IOPS/price.
+Choose a disk with the most optimal ratio IOPS/price.
 Check out the list of disks in order of IOPS (Input/Output Operations Per Second)  performance: [en.wikipedia.org/wiki/IOPS](http://en.wikipedia.org/wiki/IOPS#Examples).

-Quite often SSD disks are released with firmware bugs or with non-optimal configurations, so before putting the system in production checkout the latest.
+Quite often SSD disks are released with firmware bugs or with non-optimal configurations, so before putting the system in production checkout the latest version.

 ## STEP 2: